We Need to Stop Interpreting Scripture Through the Lens of Our Practices

 We conclude this because we read the Bible wearing blinders, focusing our attention on our practices and seeking to find them supported in the Bible.

-It’s time we reexamine everything we do and make needed changes.
+It’s time we reexamine everything we do through the lens of Scripture and make needed changes.
 And if we do, it will be a game-changer.

 Read more about this in Peter’s new book, Jesus’s Broken Church, available in e-book, paperback, and print wherever books are sold.